-Protesters rally at Hong Kong airport to disrupt travel
+Hong Kong protesters disrupt airport but planes still taking off

-HONG KONG (Reuters) - Hundreds of protesters gathered outside Hong Kong’s international airport on Sunday, disrupting travel in a bid to focus global attention on their fight for greater democracy in a city facing its biggest political crisis in decades.
+HONG KONG (Reuters) - Hundreds of protesters gathered outside Hong Kong airport on Sunday, disrupting travel to draw global attention to their fight for greater democracy for the Chinese-ruled city which facing its biggest political crisis in decades.

+Passengers continued to enter and leave the terminal freely, as clouds hung low overhead, and planes were still taking off and landing.

+Black-clad demonstrators targeted the airport three weeks ago, jamming the terminal in sometimes violent clashes with police and prompting some flights to be canceled or delayed.

-Trains to the airport were suspended and traffic was congested after protesters urged the public to overwhelm road and rail links to one of the world’s busiest airports.
+Trains to the airport were suspended on Sunday as protesters urged the public to overwhelm road links to one of the world’s busiest and most efficient airports, built on reclaimed land around a tiny outlying island and reached by a series of bridges.

-But passengers continued to enter and leave the terminal freely, and planes were still taking off.
-Rain fell as a tropical depression approached Hong Kong from the southeast.

-Authorities raised the number three typhoon signal, warning of a possible heavy storm on its way.

-Police warned the airport gathering was illegal and said they would soon conduct a “dispersal operation”.

-“The police warn all protesters to stop their illegal acts and leave immediately,” they said in a statement.
+The protesters left the airport in the early evening and thousands were on the road heading for the nearby new town of Tung Chung.

+“If we disrupt the airport, more foreigners will read the news about Hong Kong.”

+Some observers have suggested targeting the airport could lose the protesters public support.

+Police said protesters hurled iron poles, bricks and rocks on to the railway track near the airport station and trespassed on the track.

-Sunday’s demonstration comes after police and protesters clashed overnight in some of the most intense violence since unrest erupted more than three months ago over concerns Beijing was planning to erode the autonomy granted to the city when it was handed back to China from Britain in 1997.
+Sunday’s demonstration comes after police and protesters clashed overnight in some of the most intense violence since unrest erupted more than three months ago over concerns Beijing was planning to erode the autonomy granted to the former British colony when it was handed back to China in 1997.

 China denies the charge of meddling in Hong Kong, which it says is an internal affair.
 It has denounced the protests and warned of the damage to the economy.